MarkTennysonNA/Shift-Invert_Krylov_Solver/README.md

-# Shift-Invert_Krylov_Solver
+# A differentiable and on-the-fly adaptive shift-inverted Krylov solver

 This repository contains the 'Krylov' package --- a package containing the shift and invert Krylov time-propagator, where appropriate shifts are found by an optimisation based routine.

-**Dependencies --**
+## Dependencies

 Krylov package --

-- pytorch
+- 'pytorch'
-- scipy
+- 'scipy'
-- numpy
+- 'numpy'

 Graph example --

-- tqdm
+- 'tqdm'
-- matplotlib
+- 'matplotlib'
-- pickle
+- 'pickle'
-- networkx
+- 'networkx'

 Schrodinger example --

-- matplotlib
+- 'matplotlib'

 If you use this repository for your research, please use the following citation provided in cite.bib: